Association for Financial Markets in Europe

 18 Sept 2023

-Their ask — AFME requests clear, consistent reporting requirements and due diligence obligations across Member States, with a single EU-wide portal for registration and reporting.
+Message — AFME requests clear, consistent reporting requirements and due diligence obligations across Member States, with a single EU-wide portal for registration and reporting.
 They emphasize that liability rules must recognize the limits of financial intermediaries' visibility into investor activities.
 The organization also seeks clarification on key definitions including beneficial ownership, financial arrangements, and holding periods.1234

-How it helps them — This would reduce their compliance costs and operational complexity across twenty-seven countries.56
+Why — This would reduce their compliance costs and operational complexity across twenty-seven countries.56

-Who loses — Tax authorities could lose revenue if intermediaries lack visibility into abusive arrangements.7
+Impact — Tax authorities could lose revenue if intermediaries lack visibility into abusive arrangements.7

 Meeting with Eero Heinäluoma (Member of the European Parliament, Shadow rapporteur) and WWF European Policy Programme